ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 Follow these steps to send alerts and notification to NOI.

-#### Step 3a: Setup the Alert (New) Notification channel
+#### Step 3a: Setup the Alert (new) Notification channel
 1. Select Alerts(New) from the top menu
-2. Select "Alert notification channel" tab
+2. Select `Alert notification channel` tab
-3. Create a new notification channel by clicking on "New notification channel"
+3. Create a new notification channel by clicking on `New notification channel`
-4. Select "WebHook" as the Channel Type
+4. Select `WebHook` as the Channel Type
 5. Input Webhook name (e.g. NOI)
 6. Input Base URL of your NOI instance running the message bus probe.
 Please see [How to setup NOI for BlueCompute](http://to be added) for details about NOI and the message bus probe to receive events.
-7. Finish with “Create Channel”
+7. Finish with `Create Channel`

 This channel can be used within the alerting policies which are described later on.

 #### Step 3b: Setup the Alert (old) Notification channel
-1. Select "APM" from the top menu
+1. Select `APM` from the top menu
-2. Select "Alerts" from the submenu
+2. Select `Alerts` from the submenu
-3. Select "Channel and groups" tab from the tree menu on the left
+3. Select `Channel and groups` tab from the tree menu on the left
-4. Create a new notification channel by clicking on "Create channel"
+4. Create a new notification channel by clicking on `Create channel`
-5. Select "WebHook" as the Channel Type from the drop-down list
+5. Select `WebHook` as the Channel Type from the drop-down list
 6. Input Webhook name (e.g. NOI)
 7. Input Webhook URL of your NOI instance running the message bus probe.
 Please see [How to setup NOI for BlueCompute](http://to be added) for details about NOI and the message bus probe to receive events.
-8. Switch to "All critical events" from the Notification level drop down list
+8. Switch to `All critical events` from the Notification level drop down list
-9. Finish with “Integrate with webhooks”
+9. Finish with `Integrate with webhooks`

 This channel can be used within the alerting policies which are described later on.